michaellaszlo/cursor-maintenance/README.md

 newPosition = maintainer('  2400.015 ', 2, '2,400.02');
 ```

 The cursor maintainer is stateless.
-You can instantiate just one and
+You can instantiate one and use
-use it repeatedly.
+it repeatedly.

-To instantiate a cursor-maintaining formatter based on your plain
+To make a cursor-maintaining formatter based on your plain formatter:
-formatter:

 ```
 cmFormatter = CursorMaintainer.retrospective.augmentFormat(formatter);